noso2k1/wow-website/README.md

 - [ ] Review the "About us" section

 - [ ] Messages in case of no events or no news

-- [ ] Manage differently carousel and video in the insta feed

 - [x] "About us" section